cncf/tag-env-sustainability/governance/roles.md

 ## Facilitation roles

-Members often contribute by working in small groups that research and discuss options and then share their findings with the rest of the group in a presentation and typically contribute to the body of work in this repository (via Pull Request).
+Contributors often contribute by working in small groups that research and discuss options and then share their findings with the rest of the group in a presentation and typically contribute to the body of work in this repository (via Pull Request).
 Some tasks can be effectively executed by simply chiming in on a github issue and independently contributing a PR without any particular role or authorization.

-This section describes roles where more coordination is helpful and the work benefits from identifying one or more members who will take on specific responsibilities.
+This section describes roles where more coordination is helpful and the work benefits from identifying one or more contributors who will take on specific responsibilities.
-Our goal is to empower members to move forward independently, while defining an approval process designed to support communication and alignment across the wider group.
+Our goal is to empower contributors to move forward independently, while defining an approval process designed to support communication and alignment across the wider group.

 New roles in this section are typically defined after someone has acted in that role for some time informally, then proposed as an on-going role by Pull Request which must be approved by a majority of Chairs.
 Process clarifications are welcome and PRs can be approved by any single Chair.